Event batching for the Ruby SDK

 The Optimizely Feature Experimentation Ruby SDK batches decision and conversion events into a single payload before sending it to Optimizely.
 This is achieved through an SDK component called the event processor.

-Event batching has the advantage of reducing the number of outbound requests to Optimizely Feature Experimentation depending on how you define, configure, and use the event processor.
+Event batching has the advantage of reducing the number of outbound requests to Optimizely depending on how you define, configure, and use the event processor.
 It means less network traffic for the same number of decision and conversion events tracked.

-- Flush interval – Defines the amount of time after which any batched events should be sent to Optimizely Feature Experimentation.
+- Flush interval – Defines the amount of time after which any batched events should be sent to Optimizely.

-An event that consists of the batched payload is sent as soon as the batch size reaches the specified limit or flush interval reaches the specified time limit.
-BatchEventProcessor
+An event that consists of the batched payload is sent when the batch size reaches the specified limit or flush interval reaches the specified time limit.
+BatchEventProcessor options are described in more detail in the following section.

 Basic example